TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 *   **Absolutely No In-App Deposits:** It is technically impossible to deposit real money into the TEBRUS App.
 There is no "Cashier" or "Deposit" function.
 *   **No Purchase Necessary:** Participation is entirely funded by advertisements and engagement.
 *   **Not a Gambling Operator:** TEBRUS is NOT a sportsbook or a gambling platform.
 We do not accept wagers of real money.
 The Service is for entertainment purposes only.
+*   **Platform Disclaimer:** Apple Inc. and Google LLC are NOT sponsors of, nor are they involved in any way with, the contests, predictions, or rewards provided in the TEBRUS App.
+The rewards are solely provided by TEBRUS Digital Studio.

 ## 4. Virtual Currencies